 - Neurodegenerative Diseases: Ketones have shown promise in mitigating the progression of neurodegenerative diseases like Alzheimer’s and Parkinson’s disease.

 - Metabolic Disorders: The ketogenic diet is being investigated as a potential treatment for cancerImagine your body as a well-organized society, where each cell plays a specific role.
 Cancer disrupts this harmony, as a group of cells goes rogue, breaking the rules of normal growth and function.
-These renegade cells multiply uncontrollably, forming tumors… Read More, obesityObesity is a medical condition where someone has excessive body fat that can negatively affect their health.
+These renegade cells multiply uncontrollably, forming tumors that invade and damage surrounding tissues.
+Origins of the Word… Read More, obesityObesity is a medical condition where someone has excessive body fat that can negatively affect their health.
 It’s not just about weight, but also about the amount of fat that accumulates in the body, especially around the belly.
-Etymology: The… Read More, type 2 diabetesDiabetes is a chronic condition where your body struggles to regulate blood sugar (glucose) levels.
+Etymology: The word “obesity” has a long history, dating back to the… Read More, type 2 diabetesDiabetes is a chronic condition where your body struggles to regulate blood sugar (glucose) levels.
 Glucose is like fuel for your cells, and it comes from the food you eat.
-Insulin, a hormone made by your pancreas, acts like a… Read More, and other metabolic disorders.
+Insulin, a hormone made by your pancreas, acts like a key that unlocks cells, letting glucose in to provide energy….
+Read More, and other metabolic disorders.

 - Athletic Performance: Some studies suggest that ketone supplements may enhance endurance performance and improve recovery in athletes.